Back Muscle Pain

 PHASE III – Restoring Full Function

-Depending on your chosen sport, work or activities of daily living, your physiotherapist will aim to restore your function to safely allow you to return to your desired activities.
+Depending on your chosen sport, work or activities of daily living, your physiotherapist will aim to restore your function to allow you to return to your desired activities safely.
 Everyone has different demands for their backs that will determine what specific treatment goals you need to achieve.
-For some, it is simply to walk around the block.
+For some, it is merely to walk around the block.
 Others may wish to run a marathon.

 Your physiotherapist will tailor your rehabilitation to help you achieve your own functional goals.